JaviCervera/coldsteel/README.md

 ## TODO

-* DrawWorld should render all cameras, and these should have clear mode etc.
+* DrawWorld should render all cameras, and these should have clear mode, render target etc.
 * Add ButtonHit, KeyHit, JoystickButtonHit.
 * Make tinyfiledialogs optional and use native GUI widgets when disabled.
 * Add particles support & editor.